davecoulter/YSE_PZ/docs/contributing.rst

 	numpy==1.22.3

-To test if this dependency works with all the other previously install packages you need to spin up a docker container which will attempt to install your proposed dependency and then run YSE_PZ.
+To test if your proposed dependency will work, need to spin up a dev docker container which will attempt to install your proposed dependency and then run YSE_PZ.
 To do this, run the command

 .. code:: none

 	docker-compose -f docker-compose.dev.yaml up --build

 If this throws no errors, and YSE_PZ runs without issue, then the dependecy update was sucsessful.
-At this point you can check your code::`docker/requirements.web.dev` into a pull request into develop.
+At this point you can check your code:: `docker/requirements.web.dev` into a pull request into develop.
 Eventually when your code gets pull into master and deployed your dependency will be absorbed into the YSE_PZ docker image.